- GND - Common power/logic ground.

 - 3.3V - Power supply for the ublox WiFi module.
 You'll need up to 250mA to power the module.
 ItsyBitsy's tend to have a 500mA regulator so they should be OK, just make sure you're aware of your power budget

 To keep transfers speedy, we use SPI not UART Serial.
 UART is too slow and hard to synchronize.
 This uses more pins but the experience is much better!

 - SCK - SPI Clock from your microcontroller, logic level is 3.3V only

 - MISO - SPI Data from the AirLift to the microcontroller, logic level is 3.3V only.
 This is tri-stated when not selected, so you can share the SPI bus with other devices.

 - MOSI- SPI Data to the AirLift from the microcontroller, logic level is 3.3V only.

-- ESPCS - SPI Chip Select from the microcontroller to start sending commands to the AirLift, logic level is 3.3V only
+- ESPCS - SPI Chip Select from the microcontroller to start sending commands to the AirLift, and to choose BLE mode on reset, logic level is 3.3V only

 Required Control Pins: